Why are some debit card transactions blocked?

-Can I have my ATM or debit card limit increased?
+Can I have my debit card limit increased?

 Yes.
 You can request a temporary increase to your ATM withdrawal or purchase limits by contacting a customer service specialist at any branch office during normal business hours.
 The temporary increase in the limit will usually be available for up to two business days.